Information and Policies

 For combined majors, academic performance must meet the criteria in both departments to be awarded honors.
 Honors can only be conferred if both departments agree.

-For LALS, honors are awarded based on performance in courses taken for the major.
-To receive the strongest consideration for honors in LALS, the following grade point average (GPA) criteria must be met: highest honors, 4.0; honors, 3.7.
+LALS awards honors based on overall student academic performance in courses that count toward the major.
+To receive the strongest consideration for honors in the major, the following grade point average (GPA) criteria must be met: highest honors, 4.0; honors, 3.7.

 For politics, honors are awarded to graduating seniors whose academic performance is judged to be consistently excellent by a committee of politics faculty, based primarily on a review of grades.
 Highest honors in the major are reserved for students with consistently outstanding academic performance.